tmhglnd/total-serialism/docs/transform-methods.md

 ## filterType

-Filter one or multiple values from an array
+Filter one or multiple values from an array based on their type

 **arguments**
 - {Array} -> array to filter